 There are many ways in which interactive content can be used to establish meaningful connections with an audience.
 One example comes from American Express Essentials, who created a fun quiz that helps people decide which Halloween costume they should wear.
 Once the results are in, the handy social media links allow participants to share their findings – remember that UGC we talked about?

-Games can support all aspects of your marketing strategy, from adding an interactive element to your standard emails and encouraging engagement on social media, to rewarding your target audience with prizes and promoting real-world purchases.
+Games can support all aspects of your marketing strategy, from adding an interactive element to your standard emails and encouraging engagement on social media, to increasing footfall at trade shows, rewarding your target audience with prizes, and promoting real-world purchases.

 A great example comes from Burger King, who used a branded game to help promote sales of their special Halloween-edition burgers.
 Players could play the game within the Burger King app and unlock special themed levels by scanning codes on promotional burgers.